- 05 Jul 2022

-Filtering records enables you to only show some of the records in the table within your Gantt view.
-To filter records, click on the filter icon just above the Gantt chart.
+Filtering records via conditions allows you to only show some of the records in the table within your Gantt view.
+To filter out records, click on the "Filter" icon just above the Gantt chart.

 For more in-depth guidance on filtering views, see this article.